 Worse case is style; CPAP mask come in three — and each meets unique needs:

-Nasal masks — cover your entire nose.
-For that reason, they are your best bet if you move around on the bed quite a lot.
+Which cover your entire nose, for that reason, they are your best bet if you move around on the bed quite a lot.
 If you need an entry point for high-pressure air, these are your guys.

 Now, you have the basics of CPAP masks.
 See our pick for each of the three styles discussed below:

 Which Is The Top CPAP Mask For Each Style:

 This mask is our pick for full face masks.
 While most full-face features hinder your vision, Respironics DreamWear has an under-the-nose design.
 More importantly, you can easily switch between all three styles of CPAP masks.
 How possible?